eguiwow/lottery-system/README.md

 ```
 3. The system will wait until midnight (00:00) to close the current lottery and select a random winner.
 4. Consult the database file (```lottery.db```) with a .db analysing tool such as DB Browser.

+## Console Interaction

+The lottery system provides the following options for console interaction:

+1. Register in the system
+2. Log into the system
+3. Submit a ballot for a particular date
+4. Submit a ballot for the last open lottery
+5. Check the ballot of a particular date
+q.
+Exit

+### Option 1 - Register in the system

+This option allows users to register in the lottery system.
+Users can provide their details such as name, and password to create an account.

+### Option 2 - Login into the system

+Users who have already registered can use this option to log in to the lottery system.
+They will be prompted to enter their credentials, such as username and password, for authentication.

+### Option 3 - Submit a ballot for a particular date

+Users can choose this option to submit a ballot for a specific date.
+They will be prompted to enter their chosen date.

+### Option 4 - Submit a ballot for the last open lottery

+If there is an open lottery for participation, users can select this option to submit a ballot for the latest available lottery.
+This option saves users from manually specifying the date of the lottery draw.

+### Option 5 - Check the ballot of a particular date

+By selecting this option, users can check the results of the lottery draw for a specific date.
+They will be prompted to enter the date for which they want to view the ballot results.

+### Option q - Exit

+Users can choose this option to exit or quit the lottery system console interface.

 ## Structure